unoplatform/uno/doc/articles/get-started-next-steps.md

 #### 6. Pluralsight - Uno Platform Fundamentals

-- If you already have a subscription on Pluralsight, you can find our [Uno Platform Fundamentals course](https://www.pluralsight.com/courses/uno-platform-fundamentals).
+- If you already have a subscription to Pluralsight, you can find our [Uno Platform Fundamentals course](https://www.pluralsight.com/courses/uno-platform-fundamentals).
 By the end of the course, you will have created your first Uno solution in Visual Studio and you’ll have the skills and knowledge needed to build multi-platform apps with Uno Platform.

 _If you’re not subscribed, you can still watch it with a 30-day trial._